Run iOS Simulator from the Command Line (Improved)

 You can read the full details on Run iOS Simulator from the Command Line.

-You can also download runsim
+You can also download runsim from the following link:

 Before using it, however, I suggest you read the full description linked above.
 There are some complexities in using the automatic start-up facility that you want to understand beforehand.